 The collection of Atlantic bluefin tuna larvae in the main spawning area of the NW Mediterranean provides a novel opportunity to genetically mark actively spawning adult fish through DNA analysis and to assess the genetic diversity and population structure in the spawning ground.
 Besides, the collection of Atlantic bluefin tuna larvae provides a novel opportunity to genetically mark actively spawning adult fish through DNA analysis.
 The ability to acquire larvae quickly means that larval collections can be useful for further work on EBFT population structure, considering also the early life stage besides the information inferred from the larvae and related to the adults.
 Sample sorting, initial ID and curation are critical to the success of obtaining high quality DNA.
-National programmes ensure collecting tuna larvae every summer in the main spawning ground for Bluefin tuna using Bongo nets.
-One collector is formalin preserved and these samples that are routinely used to identify bluefin tuna larvae since formalin is the best preservation method for the maintenance of pigments used for taxonomic identification and it is further used for the estimation of the larval index used in the assessments.
+National programs ensure collector is formalin preserved and these samples that are routinely used to identify bluefin tuna larvae since formalin is the best preservation method for the maintenance of pigments used for taxonomic identification and it is further used for the estimation of the larval index used in the assessments.
 The other Bongo collector is preserved in alcohol since 2019.
 To ensure the quality of the DNA in the larvae is high, it is important to separate the larvae and storage them separately in ethanol.